BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

 Will set the speed to unlimited even so the settings page says ie 20 km/t or what ever is the legal max in your country.

-Just run patch_apk.sh to patch the original apk and install the resulting apk on your android phone.
+Just run patch_apk.sh to patch the original apk and install the resulting apk using your browser on your android phone by going to http://<your-ip>:8000

 To enable unlimited mode, goto settings and press confirm.